 Jump to navigation

-You can support a woman from a war-torn region through a year-long training programme that will give her skills to transform her life.
+You can support a woman survivor of war through our year-long training programme - give her the resources, support and skills she needs to transform her life and the lives of her family.

 Beatrice is a widow raising five children, including two girls and three boys.
 “I heard about Women for Women from my sister who graduated from the programme six years ago.